 :::

-To alleviate the national security issue posed by the declining birth rate, the government is expanding fertility treatment subsidies and building a supportive, friendly environment for pregnancy and childrearing.
-Amendments to the Early Childhood Education and Care Act are also diversifying service models for childhood education and care, and expediting the addition of slots at public preschools and child care facilities.
+To alleviate the national security issue posed by Taiwan's declining birth rate, the government is actively expanding and diversifying service models for childhood education and care, and expediting the addition of slots at public preschools and child care facilities.

-Since July 2018, the government has promoted an array of measures to counter declining birth rates such as increasing affordable education and care service capacities, reducing tuition costs, granting childrearing allowances, and raising salaries for child care and education personnel.
-Through all these measures, the government is throwing its full support behind childrearing households, giving young people the confidence to marry and start a family.
+Since July 2018, the government has promoted an array of measures to counter declining birth rates, including version 2.0 of the national child care policy for children aged 0-6.
+This policy implements various upgraded measures such as enlarging affordable education and care service capacities, increasing child care subsidies, creating more preschool classes dedicated to enrolling two-year-olds, continuing to grant childrearing allowances and tuition subsidies for children aged 5-6, reducing preschool student-teacher ratios, offering flexible parental leave without pay, providing rental support for young families, and expanding access to foreign domestic helpers.
+Through all these efforts, the government is throwing its full support behind childrearing households, giving young people the confidence to marry and start a family.

 Key measures

-Increase affordable education and care capacity: In addition to more public child care facilities, quasi-public services are also being expanded through collaboration with residential child care (nanny) and private infant care centers that meet the required standards.
-More public and nonprofit preschools are being established through utilization of available space within schools and publicly-owned land.
-The government is encouraging public and private sector organizations to invest in new preschools, as well as encouraging qualified private preschools to partner through the quasi-public mechanism, thereby providing parents with a greater choice of affordable schooling for their children.
+Enlarge affordable education and care capacity: Provide more public child care facilities and broaden quasi-public services through collaboration with residential child care (nanny) and private child care centers that meet the required standards.
+Establish more public and nonprofit preschools by utilizing available space within schools and publicly-owned land.
+Encourage public and private sectors to invest in new preschools, and foster partnerships with qualified private preschools through the quasi-public mechanism, thereby providing parents with a greater choice of affordable schooling for their children.

-Raise childrearing allowances: Childrearing allowances for children ages 0-6 were raised to NT$5,000 (US$163) per month, with additional allowances available for second and third children and beyond.
-Tuition subsidies for children ages 5-6 enrolled at private preschools were adjusted in accordance with childrearing allowances.
-Eligibility for these allowances was also expanded to include families receiving parental leave-without-pay subsidies and disadvantaged households collecting other subsidies.
+1. Raise childrearing allowances: Increase childrearing allowances for children aged 0-6 to NT$5,000 (approximately US$156) per month, with additional allowances of NT$6,000 for the second child and NT$7,000 for the third child and beyond.
+Adjust tuition subsidies for children aged 5-6 enrolled at private preschools following the same basis as childrearing allowances.

-Lower child care and education fees: Child care subsidies for children ages 0-2 attending public and quasi-public care centers were increased to NT$5,500 and NT$8,500, respectively, with additional subsidies for the second and third children and beyond.
-For children ages 2-6 attending public, nonprofit or quasi-public preschools, tuition fees were capped at NT$1,000, NT$2,000 and NT$3,000 per month, respectively, with further reductions for the second and third children and beyond.
+2. Lower child care and education fees: For children aged 0-2 attending public and quasi-public care centers, boost child care subsidies to NT$7,000 (approx. US$219) and NT$13,000, respectively, with additional subsidies for the second and third children and beyond, as well as for low income and lower-middle income households and disadvantaged families.
+For children aged 2-6 attending public, nonprofit or quasi-public preschools, cap tuition fees at NT$1,000, NT$2,000 and NT$3,000 per month, respectively, with further reductions for the second and third children and beyond. ‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬

 Go Top Close menu